amanwebb/NBA-All_Stars/README.md

 ## Data Collection

-I got all my data from scraping the Basketball Reference website https://www.basketball-reference.com/leagues/NBA_2022_per_game.html
+I got all my statistic data from scraping the Basketball Reference website https://www.basketball-reference.com/leagues/NBA_2022_per_game.html

 Due to the nature of websites changing their format and such, this code may not work.
 Basketball Reference has been pretty uniform through the years on their layout, so I do not see any changes coming soon.
 This is just as a warning though.
 The last edit was February 7, 2022.
 As of this day, the code still scrapes correctly.

 This is how I scraped some of the years with a loop.
 This is the broad overview scraping and does not include the added parts found later in the code.
 For a full version (and much lengthier, due to fact that I am unsure how to do a loop scrape with All-Star selection for previous years) check the attached Python file.
+For All-Star selection in previous years, I simply googled and added the information manually.

 ```python
 # Create an empty list of years